You Have A Right To See Your Personnel File

 - The California Payroll Records: This labor code requires that an employer provide a current or former employee and an opportunity to copy all payroll records within 21 days of an oral or written request.
 It may provide a copy at actual cost.

-Call Anticouni &Associates Today For Your Free Phone Consultation
+Call Anticouni & Ricotta Today For Your Free Phone Consultation

 Protect your rights as an employee.
 Our firm can help you get the records you need to support your claim.
 Call 805-699-5968 for a free, confidential consultation to discuss your employment records with a knowledgeable lawyer.
 We will help you understand the process for requesting records.
 We can also provide sample language for making such a request on your own.